 - Because I like a hint of heat, I add a little garlic chili paste to my sweet and sour.
 If you're sensitive to spices, you can leave it out.

 - 2 teaspoons neutral flavored oil divided

 - 3 tablespoons tamari or Bragg Liquid Aminos divided

-- 1 package 14 ounces firm tofu, drained, pressed, and cut into small cubes
+- 1 14-ounce package firm tofu drained, pressed, and cut into cubes

 - 1 red bell pepper diced